5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 ```

 ### hibernatemode 0: Suspend to RAM only
 Default for desktops.
 The system will not back memory up to persistent storage.
 The system must wake from the contents of memory; the system will lose context on power loss.
 This is, historically, plain old sleep.

-To enable it, enter in Terminal:
+To enable hibernatemode 0, enter in Terminal:

 ```
 sudo pmset -a hibernatemode 0